rmart73/site-asset-icon-generator/README.md

-# site-asset-icon-generator

 # Site Asset Icon Generator

 ## Purpose
 A lightweight HTML/JavaScript tool for creating consistent site asset icons for SharePoint-style navigation, tiles, and related UI use cases.
+This application uses SVG markup to avoid any additional dependencies but the more icons make the code longer.

 ## Features
 - Live icon preview